Computer Use and Internet Safety Policy

 • complying with OPL’s Rules of Conduct

-• refraining from illegal or unethical use of the Internet
+• refraining from illegal use of the Internet

 • respecting copyright laws by making only authorized copies of copyrighted materials

-• not sending, receiving, or displaying inappropriate materials, whether text or graphics, which may reasonably be construed as obscene as determined by local community standards
+• not sending, receiving, or displaying materials, whether text or graphics, which may reasonably be construed as obscene, as defined by applicable state and/or federal laws

 • not altering hardware or software